Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 The colours that I used for the site:

-* (Yellow) For the main color of the buttons, the logo and the h1 titles.
+* (Yellow) For the main color of the buttons, the logo, icons and the h1, h3 titles.

 * (Orange) For the hover effect on the buttons.

 * (Black) Is used for the text shadows.

-* (White) Is use for the menu options in the navbar and for the paragraph in the home page.
+* (White) Is use for the menu options in the navbar and for the paragraph in the home , log in and register, add and edit adventure page textfields .

-* (Lightgrey) Is used for the register and login forms background.
+* (Lightgrey) Is used for background forms in all of the sites pages.

+* (Green) is the default color of the icon in the comment feature.

 The reason why these colors were chosen is because since the background image is colorful, these colors give a more joyful tone and at the same time allow the user to be focused on what they are doing.
 Generating a more attractive effect not only for the frequent user but also for the one who visits the site for the first time.